 To be honest, I was not interested in sourcing matcha when I began my journey with Tekuno.
 With matcha so popular in the US, there are countless matcha brands online, at specialty cafes, and in grocery stores.
 What did I have to say?
 What more could I add to the conversation?

-As I began learning more about tea culture in Japan, one aspect became increasingly clear: there is no matcha—neither frothed with a bamboo whisk and drunk straight, nor mixed with milk and sugar—without understanding the extensive ceremonial history for which matcha exists.
+One aspect is increasingly clear: there is no matcha—neither frothed with a bamboo whisk and drunk straight, nor mixed with milk and sugar—without understanding the extensive ceremonial history for which matcha exists.
 Matcha and tea ceremony are synonymous; until very recently, there has never been one without the other, and the industry, production standards, and growing regions reflect this fact.
-After careful consideration, learning, and studying (though I concede this is a lifelong journey that I am just embarking on), I am happy to share Tekuno’s philosophy towards matcha and the release of our first collection of matcha.
+After careful consideration, learning, and studying (though I concede this is a lifelong journey), I am happy to share Tekuno’s philosophy towards matcha and the release of our collection of matcha.

 The most famous region for matcha production, Uji, is close to Kyoto, the original capital of Japan and where matcha flourished in the 16th century.
-Tekuno’s first collection of matcha hails from a lesser known but equally esteemed region: Fukuoka, a prefecture on the island of Kyushu.
-Prized gyokuro and matcha are produced near the Yabe and Hoshino rivers, including the producer we are working with this year.
+Tekuno’s collection of matcha hails from a lesser known but equally esteemed region: Fukuoka, a prefecture on the island of Kyushu.
+Prized gyokuro and matcha are produced near the Yabe and Hoshino rivers, including the producer we are working with.

-Aside from finding a producer that I felt was representative of the beverage’s rich history, one question I contemplated for a long time was whether Tekuno should offer its own brand of matcha—essentially white labeling an industry—or share matcha in the packaging the producers send it in.
+Aside from finding a producer that I felt was representative of the beverage’s rich history, one question I contemplated for a long time was whether Tekuno should offer its own brand of matcha—essentially white labeling an entire industry—or share matcha in the packaging the producers send it in.
 I am pleased to share that, rather than rebrand or anonymize our matcha, Tekuno will carry matcha in its original packaging, which stores the matcha in a sealed, airtight metal can.
 Our perspective is similar to that of wine importers, who rely on their producers to create packaging that best expresses the beverage they crafted.
-We have added our own notes to the packaging to describe nomenclature and brewing instructions in English.
+We have added our own notes to the packaging to describe nomenclature and brewing guidelines in English.
 Leaving our matcha in its original, airtight packaging is also critical for preserving freshness.
-Though this packaging is less consistent with our other designs and forms, I am proud to represent our matcha in a way that respects its heritage.
+I am proud to represent our matcha in a way that respects its heritage.

 Matcha Grades & Pricing